 Nampt is the rate-limiting step in the salvage process (97).

-All NAD+ supplements can restore NAD+ in the Liver but does not solve NAD+ deficiency throughout the body as NAD+ cannot readily pass through the cellular membrane.
+All NAD+ supplements can restore NAD+ in the Liver but does not solve NAD+ deficiency throughout the body.
+This research shows that NAD+ in the liver is metabolized by CD38 to NAM, and ONLY NAM is excreted to the rest of the body.

 CAN INCREASED NAD+ REVERSE AGING?